geraldomacias/MarkLogic/docs/privacy_policy.md

 To apply for, or participate in, short or long term mission opportunities with us; to apply or participate as a volunteer.
-TYPES OF PERSONAL INFORMATION INVOLVED: Identity data; contact details; application data LEGAL BASIS: Contract LEGITIMATE INTEREST:
+TYPES OF PERSONAL INFORMATION INVOLVED: Identity data; contact details; application data

-For spiritual guidance and support.
-TYPES OF PERSONAL INFORMATION INVOLVED: Identity data; contact details; Information about your beliefs & circumstances; requests and preferences
-LEGAL BASIS: Legitimate Interests
-LEGITIMATE INTEREST: To provide spiritual guidance and support; to allow us to pray for you; to provide you with resources and activities that will help you grow spiritually

-To provide forums and digital communities.
-TYPES OF PERSONAL INFORMATION INVOLVED: Identity data; contact details; Your posts in discussion threads LEGAL BASIS: Legitimate interests
-LEGITIMATE INTEREST: To provide a place for you to discuss spiritual and mission based topics For fund development.

- To process donations.
-TYPES OF PERSONAL INFORMATION INVOLVED: Identity data; Financial data; financial transaction data; contact details; and tax status
-LEGAL BASIS: Contract and Legitimate interests LEGITIMATE INTEREST: To securely receive your donation toward our charitable aims

-For statutory reporting.
 TYPES OF PERSONAL INFORMATION INVOLVED: Identity data; contact details; tax status LEGAL BASIS: Legal Obligations and Legitimate Interests
-LEGITIMATE INTEREST: We may have obligations to report to the authorities in other countries

-To deliver goods and services.
+LEGITIMATE INTEREST: We may have obligations to report to the authorities in other countries to deliver goods and services.
-TYPES OF PERSONAL INFORMATION INVOLVED: Financial data; financial transaction data; contact details LEGAL BASIS: Contract
-LEGITIMATE INTEREST:

-To allow us to improve our tools; to maintain an audit trail of access to data; troubleshooting; data analysis; system maintenance;
 TYPES OF PERSONAL INFORMATION INVOLVED: Historical transaction data; system data; audit logs; and location data LEGAL BASIS: Legitimate Interests
 LEGITIMATE INTEREST: To manage and protect our Digital Tools; to ensure that our services run effectively and to track who is accessing your data